-Under this alternative, there would be more maintained trails in the wilderness trail zone.
+Trail-based Recreational Opportunities.
+Under this alternative, frontcountry and wilderness trails would continue to be available for visitor use. there would be more maintained trails in the wilderness trail zone.
 The Staircase Rapids trail bridge would be replaced.
 A pedestrian trail would be constructed across the Queets River.
 Trails conditions would improve; there would be additional trail connections to regional trails systems.
 Some existing trails would be widened and opened to stock use.